thangnguyen253/SETA_TEST_NguyenDucThang/README.md

 ## jasmine_testcases

-- includes source code of test I and its test cases
+- includes source code of Test I and its test cases
 - Using jasmine library to write test cases
 - /lib: contains jasmine library
 - /spec: contains test cases: MostAppearLengthSpec is for test I.1 and SumOnTopTwoSpec is for test I.2